0.3 - Method summary

 Introduction

-This new version of Bilan Carbone® provides a modular methodology, a true guide to excellence enabling the development of a continuous improvement approach and GHG emissions reporting.
-The methodology allows for deepening GHG accounting by conducting a strategic analysis of an organisation and offers best practices for a transition plan.
+This new version of the Bilan Carbone® provides a modular methodology, a genuine guide to excellence enabling the development of a continuous improvement approach and GHG reporting.
+The methodology allows for a deeper GHG accounting by conducting a strategic analysis of an organisation and proposes best practices for transition planning.

 Objectives of Bilan Carbone®

-• Stakeholder engagement : engage the organisation's stakeholders through awareness raising, empowerment, coconstruction and the reporting of transformations enabled by the transition plan.
+Stakeholder engagement : to engage the organisation's stakeholders through awareness-raising, empowerment, coconstruction and the results presentation and reporting of the transformations enabled by the transition plan.

-• Rigorous accounting of GHG emissions : Include all sources of direct and indirect emissions, covering the boundaries of responsibility and dependency of the organisation.
+Rigorous accounting of GHG emissions : To include all sources of direct and indirect emissions, covering the responsibility and dependency boundaries of the organisation.

-• Development of a transition plan : Build an ambitious and operational plan to reduce GHG emissions and vulnerabilities related to climate change, by owning the risks but also the opportunities offered by the transition.
+Development of a transition plan : To build an ambitious and operational plan to reduce GHG emissions and vulnerabilities related to climate change, by owning the risks but also the opportunities offered by the transition.

 These objectives are deployed according to the organisation's maturity level in carbon accounting, encouraging continuous improvement and progression at each iteration of the Bilan Carbone®.